 Tuition & Fees

-All course costs and related fees for the UWC Global Academy are covered for all selected students.
-Students will need to have access to wifi and provide their own device or technology to take the course for Summer 2021.
+All tuition and room and board costs for the UWC Global Academy are covered for all selected students.
+If financial assistance is required for roundtrip transportation to and from campus, please complete the Financial Aid & Scholarship Application when completing the Summer Session Application.
+Students will need to have access to wifi and provide their own device or technology to take the course for Summer 2022.